cisco/mindmeld/docs/source/blueprints/home_assistant.rst

 4. Dialogue States
 ^^^^^^^^^^^^^^^^^^

-Defining the dialogue states might be the most difficult exercise of a sucessful conversational application.
 In E-mart example, we can define a dialogue state for every intent.
 Workbench3 also supports defining one dialogue state for multiple intents.
 Choosing the right programming pattern for dialogue states requires a familiar and nuanced understanding of Workbench paradigm as well as the underlying application logic.
 In this section we will explore both options in details.

 In the home assisstant blueprint, let's take a closer look at these intents for controlling doors: `close_door`, `open_door`, `lock_door`, and `unlock_door`.
 Let's define a dialogue state for each of these intents.